Morrisville State College

 GENERAL COURSE DESCRIPTION:

-RREN 420 involves the presentation of two integrated teaching modules that focus on the application of geospatial technology to forest and wildlife management.
+ENRM 420 (formerly RREN 420) involves the presentation of two integrated teaching modules that focus on applying geospatial technology to forest and wildlife management.
 The first module includes the application of geospatial technologies to the integrated management and monitoring of forest land.
-The second module utilizes the application of geospatial technology to assess habitat resources for wildlife management.
+The second module utilizes geospatial technology to assess habitat resources for wildlife management.
 The two modules incorporate the global positioning system (GPS), geographic information system (GIS), and remote sensing technologies combined with field-tested, scientifically-based principles providing an integrated approach to natural resources management.
-The two modules are vertically integrated where field measurements are combined based on common sampling points.
-The course is offered during the first five weeks of the fall semester for students who are in their final year of the Bachelor of Technology (BT) program in Renewable Resources (RREN).
+The two modules are vertically integrated, resulting in the Habitat and Natural Resources Inventory System (HANRIS), where field measurements are combined based on common sampling points.
+The course is offered for ten weeks during the spring semester for students finishing their third year in the Bachelor of Technology (B.Tech.) program in Environmental and Natural Resources Management (ENRM).

 EXPECTED COURSE OUTCOMES:

-Upon the successful completion of RREN 420, students will have
+Upon the successful completion of ENRM 420, students will have

 1. Gained an understanding of how inventory systems can be used to account for standing trees, culls, and snags; herbaceous vegetation; tree regeneration; soils; the presence of wildlife; and anthropomorphic access ways.

-2. Developed an understanding of how to identify and describe existing floral communities as to tier classification, taxonomic grouping, and wetland indicator category status.
+2. Developed an understanding of identifying and describing existing floral communities as to tier classification, taxonomic grouping, and wetland indicator category status.

 3. Demonstrated the basic skills needed to gather overstory and understory forest inventory data as well as collect cover-type data using field data recorders associated with global coordinate systems.